Antique (province): Early history

-Spanish colonial period
+Spanish colonial era

 During the Spanish colonial period, the coastal province was vulnerable to attacks by Moro raiders.
 Under the direction of the Spanish friars, a series of watchtowers, like the 'Old Watchtower' in Libertad and Estaca Hill in Bugasong, were built to guard Antique.

 In 1790, Antique was converted into a politico-military province with the town of Antique (now Hamtic) as its first capital.
 The provincial seat of government was later transferred to Bugasón (old name of Bugasong), and finally to San Jose de Buenavista.
+By the end of the 1700s, Antique had 9,228 families.

-Second World War
+Japanese occupation

 In 1942, the Imperial Japanese Army landed in Antique and occupied the province during the Second World War.

-During the Japanese Insurgencies and Occupation (1942-1944), the military general headquarters and camp bases of the 6th and 62nd Infantry Division of the Philippine Commonwealth Army was active from January 3, 1942, to June 30, 1946, and the military general headquarters and camp bases of the 6th Constabulary Regiment of the Philippine Constabulary was re-activated between October 28, 1944, and June 30, 1946.
+During the Japanese Insurgencies and Occupation (1942–1944), the military general headquarters and camp bases of the 6th and 62nd Infantry Division of the Philippine Commonwealth Army was active from January 3, 1942, to June 30, 1946, and the military general headquarters and camp bases of the 6th Constabulary Regiment of the Philippine Constabulary was re-activated between October 28, 1944, and June 30, 1946.
 Additionally, during the implementation of the anti-imperial Japanese military operations on Panay Island between 1942 and 1945 in the Antique province, Filipino military forces aided the local guerrilla resistance against the Imperial Japanese Army.

 Between 1944 and 1945, Philippine Commonwealth forces of the 6th Constabulary Regiment of the Philippine Constabulary and the 6th and 62nd Infantry Division of the Philippine Commonwealth Army defeated the Japanese troops and liberated the province.
 The liberation was achieved with the active support of recognized local guerrillas.